No matter the size of your buisness, you likely spend a large part of your day as manager dealing with employees’ requests for time off.

 Employee Time Off Request Form Template

-Generate and customize your own standard time-off request form for your restaurant or simply download our readymade employee time off request form here.
-In order to have the information needed to fairly evaluate and accurately schedule the time-off request, make sure the form collects the following:
+Generate and customize your own standard time-off request form for your buisness or simply download our readymade employee time off request form template here.
+In order to have the information needed to fairly evaluate and accurately schedule the time-off request, make sure your form collects the following:

 - Employee name